-All quizzes and the final exam are open-book but must be completed individually, in accordance with the UVA Honor Code.
+The midterms, which are taken in class, are closed-note and closed-book.
+The weekly quizzes and the final exam, which are taken at home, are open-book but must be completed individually, in accordance with the UVA Honor Code.

 Per College policy, final exams can only be given on a specific date associated with the days and times our class meets.
 You may postpone your exam time under some circumstances with the permission of your Association Dean.